Lay-Z-Spa FAQ

 *Please be aware that should any damage occur to your Lay-Z-Spa due to sun exposure, this unfortunately will not be covered by warranty.

-If you choose to pack away your hot tub for winter, it is a case of following a few simple steps: drain, deflate, clean, rinse and dry thoroughly.
+If you choose to pack away your hot tub for winter, it is a case of following a few simple steps: drain, clean, rinse, dry thoroughly, deflate and store safely.

 You must ensure to take care when moving, folding and storing your inflatable liner.
 And, you should store your Lay-Z-Spa in a dry, moisture-free environment that has an ambient temperature of well above 4ºC.